The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 You have to recognize that although you may still be the CIO, there are now a lot of digital leaders within a company.
 Those people are building things and making important decisions on their own.
 They’re buying and using digital technology and leaving it up to the IT leader to figure out how it all fits into an enterprise’s IT architecture plan.
 Whether you like it or not, you’re going to end up owning the mess created by a lot of these independent digital decision-makers.

 You get none of the credit and all of the blame!
 How can you minimize the risk?

 If you intend to stay in your job a long time, the time to start influencing those decisions and getting involved is this moment.
 You’re never going to get complete control again – that’s just not realistic – but knowing what’s coming down the pike allows you to set realistic expectations and realistic budgets.

 But most companies run an agile shop these days.
 Doesn’t that resolve some of these problems?

 Only some.
-Agile speeds things up, but it doesn’t coordinate activity.
-For example, the CIO of one of our clients, a chemicals company, did everything right from our perspective, and the agility he brought into the enterprise was very much appreciated by the individual business units, the COO and the CEO.
+Agile speeds things up, but it doesn’t help in coordinating activity.
+For example, the CIO of one of our clients, a chemicals company, did everything right from our perspective, and the agility he brought into the enterprise was very much appreciated by the individual business units, the COO, and the CEO.
 Benefits started accruing after nine months, and the transformation was completed in two and a half years.
 It was widely regarded as a huge success.